 Kayuga Bridge at Muswellbrook

 Roads and Maritime Services is carrying out major maintenance work on Kayuga Bridge over the Hunter River to maintain the strength and capacity of the iron lattice bridge.
-Maintenance work started in early July 2016 and is expected to be completed in late March 2017.
+Maintenance work started in early July 2016 and is expected to be completed in early May 2017.

 Updates and announcements

 The NSW Government is providing $1.3 million in 2016/17 to carry out work to improve the strength and capacity of the bridge.

 Roads and Maritime is carrying out the second stage of major maintenance work which involves replacing timber decking and support structures under the bridge.
 The first stage of work was completed in September 2016 and involved replacing the timber approach.